Medhashah03/alemenco/README.md

 # alemeno Task

-- frontend is developed using vite + react
+- frontend is developed using vite + react (analysis folder)
-- backend is developed using django
+- backend is developed using django (strip_testing folder)
 - analysis is carried out using CV , image brightness is adjusted intitially to get better results.

 ### Enter the patient name and image sample